Bindeez: 2007 recall

 Bindeez were first withdrawn from the Australian market, and subsequently from the North American market by the United States Consumer Product Safety Commission as well as European markets in early November 2007.
 They were recalled in Australia after a two-year-old boy and a 10-year-old girl became seriously ill after they swallowed large numbers of the beads and the connection between the illness and the product was discovered by a doctor at The Children's Hospital at Westmead, Sydney.
 Two children in North America became unconscious after similar ingestion.
 U.S. safety officials recalled about 4.2 million of the toys.

 The toy was supposed to contain the non-toxic plasticiser 1,5-pentanediol, but instead contained toxic 1,4-butanediol, which is metabolised into the sedative-hypnotic drug gamma-hydroxybutyric acid.
 At the time the substitution was discovered, the non-toxic ingredient was three to seven times more expensive than the toxic one.
 The affected children had seizure-like activity, which is an occasional side-effect of severe GHB overdose.
 Concern has been raised in the press that people may intentionally eat the beads in order to get high, potentially spawning a black market in the recalled toy.

 The Australian distributor has claimed that the medical emergencies "did not result in any long-term effects."

 The issue was the topic of the second episode of the third season of Elementary, a Sherlock Holmes remake that aired on 6 November 2014.
 The episode was entitled "The Five Orange Pipz".
 The murderer was attempting to market the beads after they would be released from evidence.

-A similar Japanese product, Aquabeads, which was developed in Japan by Epoch Co.
-Ltd, and is produced by a different Chinese manufacturer, has not been recalled and is uncontaminated.
+A similar Japanese product, Aquabeads, which was developed in Japan by Epoch Co., and is produced by a different Chinese manufacturer, has not been recalled and is uncontaminated.

 In Australia, replacement beads were available from March 2008 onwards, based on the interim ban being lifted.
 The replacement beads will be manufactured using only approved ingredients.
 To discourage ingestion, the replacement beads will also be coated with the bitter-tasting substance known as Bitrex.
 The name of the product was also changed from Bindeez to Beados in an attempt to extinguish the link between the recall of the old toy and the new toy.

 In North America, the beads, previously marketed as "Aquadots", were remarketed as Pixos and marketed as "Safety Tested" in the television commercial as the commercial began hitting the airways in early July.
 However, the background music is exactly the same.
 In June 2009, "Chixos" featuring dolls began marketing more towards girls.

 Awards

-Bindeez was awarded Australian "Toy of the Year" for 2007.
+Bindeez was awarded Australian "Toy of the Year" for 2007 prior to the recall.
 Toy Wishes magazine named it as one of the products among its 12 best toys of 2007.
 It is manufactured in China for the Australian-owned company Moose Enterprise P/L, and distributed in North America by Spin Master Ltd. It is distributed in 40 countries, and 12 million packets, containing more than 8 billion beads, have been sold worldwide.